Yaonáhuac (municipality)

-Yaonáhuac Municipality is a municipality in Puebla in south-eastern Mexico.
+Yaonáhuac is a municipality in the Mexican state of Puebla.

 History

 Some people affirm that this municipality was primitively called Hueyaonáhuac and that it was founded by the Otomíes and Totonacas, in pre-Hispanic times.
 It was under the triple alliance (Mexico-Texcoco-Tlacopan).

 The Spaniards implanted the slave-driven system of charges.
 It belonged to the old district of Tlatlauquitepec and in the 1895 it was constituted as a free municipality.

 Location

 The municipality is located in the northwest of the state of Puebla.
 Its geographical co-ordinates are 19° 52' 06" to 19° 59' 48" N and from 97° 21' 54" to 97° 27' 18" W..